 We are currently developing product candidates designed to improve the safety and performance of prescription drugs.
 Our primary focus has been on opioid pain products and opioid use disorder products.
 Our development pipeline of TAAP prodrugs is summarized in the table below.
-Each prodrug is intended to be able to be combined with our MPAR® technology for overdose protection.
+Each prodrug is intended to be able to be combined with our MPAR[®] technology for overdose protection.
 Additionally, nafamostat, which is an ingredient in our overdose protection combination products, is also being developed for infection and pulmonary lung diseases.
-Besides our clinical candidates, we have a product portfolio of other TAAP and MPAR® opioids that could potentially be developed to build on this pipeline.
+Besides our clinical candidates, we have a product portfolio of other TAAP and MPAR [®] opioids that could potentially be developed to build on this pipeline.
+We have also signed a letter of intent with OncoZenge AB. to bring a bupivacaine lozenge, BupiZenge, through IND enabling studies in the US to treat pain associated with oral mucositis.

-Besides our clinical candidates, we have a product portfolio of other TAAP and MPAR opioids and amphetamines that could potentially be developed to build on this pipeline.
+Besides our clinical candidates, we have a product portfolio of other TAAP and MPAR® opioids and amphetamines that could potentially be developed to build on this pipeline.